EBI-Metagenomics/mett-dataportal-client/README.md

 5. **Non-interactive pipelines**
    - Combine with curl/jq/wget by using `--format json` or `--format tsv`.
+   - See `docs/cli-examples-mett.md` for a catalog of `mett api request` examples covering every positive Postman scenario.
    - Use `METT_TIMEOUT` and `METT_VERIFY_SSL=false` when running against dev environments.

 ---